Compartmental models (epidemiology): SIR model

-This model is reasonably predictive for infectious diseases that are transmitted from human to human, and where recovery confers lasting resistance, such as measles, mumps and rubella.
+This model is reasonably predictive for infectious diseases that are transmitted from human to human, and where recovery confers lasting resistance, such as measles, mumps, and rubella.

 These variables (S, I, and R) represent the number of people in each compartment at a particular time.
-To represent that the number of susceptible, infectious and removed individuals may vary over time (even if the total population size remains constant), we make the precise numbers a function of t (time): S(t), I(t) and R(t).
+To represent that the number of susceptible, infectious, and removed individuals may vary over time (even if the total population size remains constant), we make the precise numbers a function of t (time): S(t), I(t), and R(t).
 For a specific disease in a specific population, these functions may be worked out in order to predict possible outbreaks and bring them under control.
+Note that in the SIR model, $R(0)$ and $R_0$ are different quantities – the former describes the number of recovered at t = 0 whereas the latter describes the ratio between the frequency of contacts to the frequency of recovery.

 As implied by the variable function of t, the model is dynamic in that the numbers in each compartment may fluctuate over time.
 The importance of this dynamic aspect is most obvious in an endemic disease with a short infectious period, such as measles in the UK prior to the introduction of a vaccine in 1968.
 Such diseases tend to occur in cycles of outbreaks due to the variation in number of susceptibles (S(t)) over time.
 During an epidemic, the number of susceptible individuals falls rapidly as more of them are infected and thus enter the infectious and removed compartments.
 The disease cannot break out again until the number of susceptibles has built back up, e.g. as a result of offspring being born into the susceptible compartment.

 Each member of the population typically progresses from susceptible to infectious to recovered.
-This can be shown as a flow diagram in which the boxes represent the different compartments and the arrows the transition between compartments, i.e.
+This can be shown as a flow diagram in which the boxes represent the different compartments and the arrows the transition between compartments (see diagram).